eshanis/mm-github-pages-starter/_posts/2020-07-07-website on AWS.md

 Step 2: Go to the pull down menu for services and select EC2 under compute
 ![EC2]({{site.baseurl}}/assets/images/ec2.PNG)

-Step 3: Click on instances to launch a new intsnace using the blue drop down menu
+Step 3: Click on instances to launch a new instance using the blue drop down menu

 ![instance]({{site.baseurl}}/assets/images/instance.PNG)